Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Before overt toxicity is evident in a community, researchers can measure its health and stability according to members' adherence to politeness norms.
 Polite members can help communities grow and retain other valuable members~\citep{burke2008mind}, while rampant impoliteness in a community can foreshadow impending toxicity~\citep{andersson1999tit}.
 Text-based politeness measures also reflect other societal factors that we explore in this work, like gender bias~\citep[\S\ref{subsub:utterances_hate_speech}]{herring1994politeness, ortu2016emotional}, power inequality~\citep[\S\ref{subsub:power}]{danescu-niculescu-mizil-etal-2013-computational}, and persuasion~\citep[\S\ref{subsub:utterance_persuasion}]{shaikh-etal-2020-examining}.

 We evaluate on the Stanford Politeness Corpus~\citep{danescu-niculescu-mizil-etal-2013-computational}.
 The dataset is foundational in the computational study of politeness and its relation to other social dynamics.
 The corpus contains requests made by one Wikipedia contributor to another.
-Each request is classified into one of three categories, \textit{Polite, Neutral}, or \textit{Impolite}, according to Mechanical Turk annotators' interpretation of workplace norms.
+For example, \begin{quote} I am looking for help improving the dermatology content on Wikipedia.
+Would you be willing to help, or do you have any friends interested... \end{quote} Each request is classified into one of three categories, \textit{Polite, Neutral}, or \textit{Impolite}, according to Mechanical Turk annotators' interpretation of workplace norms (the example above is \textit{Polite}).
 High zero-shot performance on this task will strongly indicate a model's broader ability to recognize conversational social norms.